martinbros/FingerJointBoxGenerator/README.md

 - invertHoles (bool): Generates the "inverse" holes.
 The "other" mating geometry

 - drillNum (int): Generates a 2D list of drill locations.
 The int specifies how many drill locations per space between holes.
-Useful for mounting togeather edges.
+Useful for mounting together edges.

 *Output Variables:*

 - self.cordsHoles(3D list): The first list dimension is for each hole generated.
 The second list dimension is list of XYB coordinates which are used by [LWPolylines](https://ezdxf.readthedocs.io/en/stable/dxfentities/lwpolyline.html) to plot out the hole's shape.

-- self.cordsDrill (2D list): A list of XY coordines which specify the drill locations on a finger.
-If a finger/hole and drillpoints coordinates are generated and then translated using "self.rotateShiftElement", both the drillpoints and finger/hole coordinates are translated
+- self.cordsDrill (2D list): A list of XY coordinates which specify the drill locations on a finger.
+If a finger/hole and drill points coordinates are generated and then translated using "self.rotateShiftElement", both the drill points and finger/hole coordinates are translated

 **dxfFromDict**